OpenCTI-Platform/docs/docs/administration/users.md

 ![User overview](assets/user-overview-new.png)

 In the below image, you can see how to override the value inherited from the group.

 ![manage user](assets/user-manage.png)

+!!! warning "Mandatory max confidence level"

+  A user without Max confidence level won't have the ability to create, delete or update any data in our platform.
+Please be sure that your users are always either assigned to group that have a confidence level defined or that have an override of this group confidence level.

 ## Groups